- Economics and Finance

 - Together with a grounding in core economics topics, you will study the advanced financial decision making, theory of financial markets, and the practice of risk management, to prepare you for your future career.

-- In the degree programme, you will build key communication, leadership and employability skills which will prepare you to enter economic or finance roles and/or undertake further study in the areas of business and finance.
+- On this bachelor Economics and Finance degree, you will build key communication, leadership and employability skills which will prepare you to enter economic or finance roles and/or undertake further study in the areas of business and finance.

 - Our teaching is at the forefront of the field and is influenced by finance questions brought to classrooms by research active academics.
 Many of our academic staff are advisers to governments and world-renowned organisations.